Skip to main content

 pflow analyze-cache workflow.pflow.md

-It identifies LLM calls that share context, projects savings, and emits a paste-ready ## Cache block for greenfield workflows.
+It identifies LLM calls that share context, separates active cache from ready/upside opportunities, projects savings only from active cache, and emits a paste-ready ## Cache block for greenfield workflows.
 See the analyze-cache reference. pflow run --dry-run emits a one-line nudge when actionable opportunities exist — silent on optimal plans.

 What changes when caching is declared